sabbelasichon/typo3-rector/docs/installation.md

 ```

 Add an extra autoload file.
 In the example case it is placed in the Document Root of your TYPO3 project.
-The autoload.php should look something like that vor TYPO3 Version 9:
+The autoload.php should look something like that for TYPO3 Version 9:

 ```php
 <?php